 STD will be paid at 70% of the pre-disability rate of pay for the duration of the STD.
 Available leave hours may be used to supplement STD pay to 100% during the disability.
 Under no circumstances will an employee receive a combination of paid leave and STD which exceeds 100% of the employee's normal base pay.
-An employee must make a one-time decision at the beginning of the STD period regarding use of available leave to supplement STD.
 Employees receiving or eligible to receive partial or total disability whether permanent, temporary, or vocational under workers' compensation either through the City or through the workers' compensation administrator will not be eligible for STD.